 Why a SK PCAP Partnership

 Our remaining native prairie is a valuable resource that touches many lives and many interest groups.
-Some, such as ranchers, rely on the sustainable use of prairie for their very livelihood.
+Some, such as ranchers, rely on the sustainable use of prairie for their livelihood.
 For others, native prairie may be of cultural, spiritual or recreational importance.
-Many landowners, government and non-government agencies play a role in the stewardship and protection of native prairie as well, representing many interests.
+Many landowners, land managers, all governance types (Federal, Provincial, local and Indigenous) and nongovernment agencies play a role in the stewardship and protection of native prairie as well, representing many interests.
 Integrating these efforts and defining common outcomes among the players is fundamental to effective prairie conservation.

-• Avoid duplication and identify and fill gaps in native prairie research and activities among the partners,
+• Identify and fill gaps in native prairie research and activities among the partners, reducing duplication;

-• Share ideas and find common ground where possible while respecting differing ideas.
+• Share ideas and find common ground where possible while respecting different perspectives.

 1 Gauthier, D.A., A. Lafon, T.P.
 Toombs, J. Hoth, and E. Wiken.
 2003.
 Grasslands: Toward a North American Conservation Strategy.
 Commission for Environmental Cooperation and the Canadian Plains Research Center, University of Regina, Regina, Saskatchewan.